Lily Allen says fame "became an addiction in itself"

 She tweeted a front page cover of The Sun from 2015, which included an image of a reportedly unconscious Allen at Glastonbury Festival.
 The headline to Wootton’s story read: “Wasted”.

-Allen also mentioned Peaches Geldof, Amy Winehouse and Caroline Flack, claiming that they “were all bullied and abused, subjected to the same kind of harassment that I and many others were, and at the same time”.
+Allen also mentioned Peaches Geldof, Amy Winehouse and Caroline Flack, claiming that they too “were all bullied and abused, subjected to the same kind of harassment that I and many others were, and at the same time”.

 She continued: “It was the culture back then, we were fair game, because we were female, young, articulate, well paid, brilliant at our jobs, vulnerable and relatable, we all wore our hearts on our sleeves and spoke our truths.”